XLexxaX/MeetNow/README.md

 **_Warning: If you delete a meeting in the browser, it will be deleted locally and on server!
 If you do so you will have one less to explore._**

-The credentials usually can be obtained in the mobileApp on the settings page (as shown [here](TODO)).
+The credentials usually can be obtained in the mobile app on the settings page (as shown [here](TODO)).

 ## Link to our individual Github repositories
 Florian Bunsmann: https://github.com/flodesflo/MobileDev